samaradel/www_threefold/www.threefoldtoken.com/content/faq/ambassador-faq.md

 # Ambassador

-## What  does it mean to be a Threefold Ambassador?
+## What  does it mean to be a ThreeFold Ambassador?

---- As a Threefold Ambassador, you are one of the faces of our global movement.
-You are passionate about the values and the vision of the Threefold Foundation, and look for opportunities to share your enthusiasm with others.
-By doing so, you endorse and promote the goals of the Threefold Foundation, bringing it closer to manifestation, and you help to shape the community.
+--- As a ThreeFold Ambassador, you are one of the faces of our global movement.
+You are passionate about the values and the vision of the ThreeFold Foundation, and look for opportunities to share your enthusiasm with others.
+By doing so, you endorse and promote the goals of the ThreeFold Foundation, bringing it closer to manifestation, and you help to shape the community.

 ## Are there special requirements to become a ThreeFold Ambassador?

 --- Be true.
-Truly support the values and goals of the Threefold Foundation.
-One of your main drives is to do good for the world, and you recognize in the Threefold mission a way to achieve this.
+Truly support the values and goals of the ThreeFold Foundation.
+One of your main drives is to do good for the world, and you recognize in the ThreeFold mission a way to achieve this.

 --- Be an opinion shaper in your particular field, and use your network and reach to inform and inspire the broader public.